Challenge level: 3 out of 5

 Our final and most challenging day of hiking takes us to the main ridge of Piatra Craiului Mountain in the National Park.
 Piatra Craiului means ‘Prince of Stone’ and its dramatic ridges are one of the most beautiful sites of the mountain range.
 We finally descend to Bran, where we settle for our well-deserved night’s rest.

 A short transfer after breakfast takes us to a non-exploitative bear sanctuary, where we have an exclusive visit to see the brown bears.
 We’re then transferred to the city of Brasov, the most populous city of Romania, renowned for its medieval Saxon walls and bastions, the towering Gothic-style Black Church and lively cafes.
 Here, we have lunch and some free time to explore the city.
-In the evening, we meet for a celebratory dinner and can reflect on having mastered the “bear necessities”.
+In the evening, we meet for a celebratory dinner and toast ourselves on having mastered the “bear necessities”.

 Today, we transfer back to Otopeni airport for our flight home to London.